Energinet-DataHub/green-energy-hub/utilities/dotnet/templates/Readme.md

 ### Installation of GreenEnergyHub.TemplateSolution

-Right know you can install it from your local machine.
+Right now you can install it from your local machine.

 - Open your Terminal.
 - Navigate to the `GreenEnergyHub/Utilities/dotnet/Templates` folder.